CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-### Exercise 3: Accessing your secure score via ARG
+### Task 3: Accessing your secure score via ARG
 Azure Resource Graph (ARG) provides an efficient and performant resource exploration with the ability to query at scale across a given set of subscriptions.

-In this exercise, you will query and calculate your score for the security controls and accurately calculate the aggregated score across multiple subscriptions.
+In this task, you will query and calculate your score for the security controls and accurately calculate the aggregated score across multiple subscriptions.

 1. Search for **Resource Graph Explorer** in the search box located on the top of the **Azure Portal** page and click on **Resource Graph Explorer**.